-Most people remember February 25th in 1964 as the day Cassius Clay unexpectedly defeated Sonny Liston and became the heavyweight boxing champion of the world but there was another event that happened that night.
+Most people remember February 25th, 1964 as the day Cassius Clay unexpectedly defeated Sonny Liston and became the heavyweight boxing champion of the world but there was another event that happened that night.
 One that has intrigued people for decades.

 One Night In Miami gives a “What If” glimpse into the conversations that could’ve taken place in that room.
 Directed by Regina King, the film focuses on revealing the flawed human beings behind the four icon’s public image.

-It was a pivotal moment of change in each of the celebrity’ lives and King accounts for this in each scene of the film.
-King makes it clear that these larger than life icons, who have accomplished so much, are at the top of the world and they’ve barely gotten started.
+It was a pivotal moment of change in each of the celebrities' lives and King accounts for this in each scene of the film.
+King makes it clear that these larger-than-life icons, who have accomplished so much, are at the top of the world and they’ve barely gotten started.

 One Night in Miami Synopsis